-Nick is a director specialising in corporate finance transactions and forensic cases.
+Nick is a director with specialisms in forensic, valuations and corporate finance transactions.
 He is a fellow of the Institute of Chartered Accountants and a Chartered Tax Adviser.

 Nick has successfully negotiated over 100 transactions from both sides in a variety of sectors.
 Nick is often intrinsically involved in finding a way to “get the deal done” while ensuring his client gets what they want from a transaction.
 This is achieved through recognising value and good communication between the parties.
 This is particularly the case for transactions involving earn outs, and Nick has guided both acquirers and sellers for a range of entities from management shareholders to listed foreign companies on the pits falls and potentials of earn outs in share transactions.